tomasguinzburg/little_ledger/README.md

 cargo run -- input.csv > output.csv
 ```

-The program exhibits leniency in parsing, ignoring any error and processing al
+The program performs very lenient parsing, ignoring any error and processing all
 syntactically and semantically valid lines on the input.
 Error reporting to
-stderr can be enabled by using the `--verbose` flag:
+stderr can be enabled by using the `--verbose` flag, it's disabled by default:

 ```sh
 cargo run -- input.csv --verbose > output.csv